AI Foundation Audit Logs

 The Audit Logs page provides:

 - Filterable data table: Filter logs by configuration name, status (success/failed), conversation reference, and date range.
+Each row shows an estimated cost (USD) when token prices are configured.

 - Detail drawer: Click a row’s prompt to view complete prompt and response text, token breakdown, metadata, and error details.